 - Design and evaluation of technologies for older people with dementia and carers (CASA and KuPA);

 Prior to joining MindTech he was in the MATCH programme at Nottingham researching methods and tools to ease the process of determining the value of healthcare technology innovations.
 There he worked closely with NHS innovation partners and medical device companies.
 Knowledge exchange activities included early stage health economic modelling and human factors methods to capture the needs of users (health professionals and/or patients) and delivery of training workshops with the support of Medilink organisations and the Knowledge Transfer Network.
 He also conducted Health Technology Assessments for the Centre for Evidence Based Procurement (CEP), NICE and the Manufacturing Advisory Service (MAS).
 His current research interests are the following areas: self-monitoring of health (devices & Apps); games and simulation; information design in diagnostics and screening; evaluation of imaging and surgery navigation systems.
 Other research interests have included design of a variety of technologies: collaborative virtual environments; assistive & augmentative communication systems (gesture-based); microelectronics.
 Mike obtained a PhD (1994) and MSc (Modern Electronics, 1989) from the University of Nottingham and BSc (Physics, 1987) from the University of Bristol.

-Dr. Michael Craven is Senior Research Fellow at the University of Nottingham in the NIHR MindTech MedTech Co-operative, http://mindtech.org.uk specialising in technology design and evaluation in healthcare, currently focussed on mental health and dementia.
+Dr. Michael Craven is Principal Research Fellow at the University of Nottingham in the NIHR MindTech MedTech Co-operative, http://mindtech.org.uk specialising in technology design and evaluation in healthcare, currently focussed on mental health and dementia.

 - Evaluation methods for healthcare innovations, in particular medical devices and digital/ICT products.
 Co-design methods.
 Early stage evaluation tools.
-Health economics reports for the NHS and industry.
+Health economics.

 - Collaborative Virtual Environments, web & mobile applications, in particular applications for media and entertainment.